 Agencies are not allowed to pay each other, or themselves, with warrants or EFT payments and must use a SABHRS GL module inter-unit (IU), statewide interface (SWI) journal, or a state PCard (if acceptable by the receiving agency).
 An exception to this rule is when the money is being paid from the Department of Labor and Industry’s Unemployment Insurance Fund (UI) to any other state fund, as UI has a separate bank account that is not attached to the main state account.
 SAB may approve other limited exceptions.

-If a state PCard is used to pay another agency, the receiving agency must agree to paying the interchange fees associated with the underlying transaction.
+If a state PCard is used to pay another agency, the receiving agency must agree to pay the interchange fees associated with the underlying transaction.
 All PCard payments must be in compliance with the MOM Procurement Card Program policy.

 E. Department of Revenue (DOR) Offset